Rethink-Rx

 But, like all things pleasant, frequent use of cannabis can result in psychological dependence.
 Too much of a good thing, it turns out, is not necessarily a good thing.
 The key to success is moderation.
 Let’s explore this.

 2.1 What is Psychological Dependence?
 Psychological dependence happens when you become emotionally reliant on something, but there’s little physical withdrawal if you suddenly stop.
 For the most part, this is how cannabis works.
-You certainly may find yourself reaching for it when you’re stressed, anxious, feeling a bit low or experiencing pain.
+You indeed may find yourself reaching for it when you’re stressed, anxious, feeling a bit low or experiencing pain.
 But sometimes you may find yourself reaching for it, just for the heck of it.
 Reaching for cannabis too often and too much can eventually become a problem, just like it does with alcohol or prescription medications.

 While both kinds of dependence are serious, psychological dependence is generally easier to manage than physical dependence.